Triangle Tiling: The case $3\alpha + 2\beta = \pi$: The case when has angles

+In this section, we assume that triangle $ABC$ has angles $(2\alpha,\beta,\alpha+\beta)$.
+Then each tiling corresponds to a solution of the tiling equation $M^2+N = 2K^2$ with $M < N$, since $M$ is the number of positive tiles minus the number of negative tiles, so it is less than the total number of tiles.
+Hence, for a given $N$, there are finitely many solutions.
+In practice, there are comparatively few such $M$ and $K$, often just one for a given $N$.
+Since $s = 2 \sin(\alpha)/2 = M/K$, each solution of the tiling equation determines one possible value of $\alpha$ (which may or may not actually correspond to a tiling).
+Then the numbers $\mu$ is also determined as $\mu = M/s$, by (\ref{eq:mu=M/s}).

 We note that the equation does sometimes have more than one solution.
 The least such $N$ is $N=119$, where we have $(M,K) = (3,8)$ or $(9,10)$.
 These yield tiles $(357,440,512)$ and $(1071,190,1000)$.
 In that case $K$ does not divide $N$, and as we will see below, no tiling exists in that case.
 The least $N$ such that the equation has more than one solution in which $K$ divides $N$ is $ N = 87808$.
 In that case there are two solutions with $K$ dividing $N$, namely $ M= 112, K= 224 $ and $ M= 208, K= 256$.
-These correspond to the tiles $(112, 119,224)$ and $(208,87,256)$ respectively.
+These correspond to the tiles $(2,3,4)$ and $(208,87,256)$ respectively.
 The corresponding triangles $ABC$ are quite large; it is not practical to make a picture that fits on one page.
+There are many more $N$ with two solutions, but none with three solutions less than ten million.

-\section{No $N$-tilings for $N < 28$}
+\subsection{No $N$-tilings for $N < 28$}

-Logically, this section is unnecessary, since the result is a special case of our main theorem below.
-Neverthless it is of some interest that it can be proved without the concepts (e.g. connected components of a tiling) that we introduce to prove the main theorem.
+Logically, this section is unnecessary, since the result is a special case of Theorem~\ref{theorem:KdividesN} below.
+Nevertheless it is of some interest that it can be proved without the concepts that we introduce to prove that theorem.
 In fact we give two direct proofs for $N=7$ here.

 \begin{lemma} Let $3\alpha + 2\beta = \pi$ and suppose triangle $ABC$ has angles $2\alpha$ and $\beta$, and $\alpha$ is not a rational multiple of $\pi$.
 Then there is no $N$-tiling of $ABC$ for $N < 28$. \end{lemma}